earthgecko/skyline/docs/getting-data-into-skyline.rst

     [relay]
     RELAY_METHOD = rules
-    DESTINATIONS = 127.0.0.1:2014, <YOUR_SKYLINE_HOST>:2024
+    DESTINATIONS = 127.0.0.1:2004, <YOUR_SKYLINE_HOST>:2024
     USE_FLOW_CONTROL = False
     MAX_QUEUE_SIZE = 5000

 A quick note about the carbon agents: Carbon-relay is meant to be the primary metrics listener.
-The 127.0.0.1 destinations in the settings tell it to relay all metrics locally, to a carbon-cache instance that is presumably running.
-If you are currently running carbon-cache as your primary listener, you will need to switch it so carbon-relay is primary listener.
+The 127.0.0.1 destinations in the settings tell it to relay all metrics locally to a carbon-cache instance that is presumably running **and** the Skyline host.
+If you are currently running carbon-cache as your primary listener, you will need to switch it so carbon-relay is primary listener and ensure that your metrics are being sent to the Graphite carbon-relay instance and port and **not** directly to the carbon-cache instance and port because carbon-cache **does not** forward them to Skyline.
+This will mean reconfiguring your collector (e.g. telegraf, sensu, etc) to send to the carbon-relay instance and port.

 Note the small MAX\_QUEUE\_SIZE - in older versions of Graphite, issues can arise when a relayed host goes down.
 The queue will fill up, and then when the relayed host starts listening again, Carbon will attempt to flush the entire queue.
 This can block the event loop and crash Carbon.
-A small queue size prevents this behavior.
+A small queue size prevents this behaviour.

 See `the
 docs <http://graphite.readthedocs.org/en/latest/carbon-daemons.html>`__